f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

   [root@appliance-1(rSeries_pme_1):Active] ~ #

 You may also view storage utilization from within the F5OS CLI, API, or WebUI.
 Below is an example of using the CLI command **show components component platform | begin AREA | until platform/images**, which filters most of the output of the command so that only the file system information is displayed.
 This output doesn't show the /boot and /boot/efi locations, but it does show the three major file system locations that should be monitored as well as the utilization of each virtual disk associated with each tenant.
-The output below is displayed in raw Bytes.
+The output below is displayed in raw Bytes (1024/metric format).
 Currently there is no option to convert this to human readable output from the CLI, but you can do that in the bash shell, or using the webUI.
-The values below are in BiBytes or measurements of 1024.
-While the GUI is converting these values to decimal or measurements of 1000.
-To convert the raw values to human readable / decimal take the raw number and divide by 1024 three times to get a human readable GByte value.
+The values below are in metric BiBytes or measurements of 1024, while the GUI is converting these values to decimal or measurements of 1000 (human readable).
+To convert the raw values below to human readable / decimal, take the raw number value and divide by 1024 three times to get a human readable GByte value.
 As an example, for **platform/big-ip-tenant-disks** take the value from the **TOTAL** column: 983963836416/1024/1024/1024 = 916.38GB.
-This is the total space displayed in the WebUI for this location.
-You can repeat this for all the values below to understand how the WebUI converts this into human readable format.
+This (916GB) is the total space displayed in the WebUI for this location.
+You can repeat this for all the values below to understand how the WebUI converts into human readable format.

 .. code-block:: bash